Sallanches

 The Château des Rubins – Observatoire des Alpes also offers a wide range of activities and workshops for families.
 It comes in three ways:

-1) The “Rubinoscopes”: these animations are demonstrations or experiments designed in the form of short 15/20 minute tablets on the scenographic route.
-They do not require a reservation and are offered at no additional cost to the admission price.
+1) The "Rubinoscopes": these activities are demonstrations or experiences designed in the form of short 15/20 minute segments on the scenographic route.
+They do not require reservations and are offered at no extra charge to the entrance fee (a minimum of 10 people is required for the activity to take place).

-2) “In the castle lab”: in a longer format: 1 to 2 hours, these workshops give pride of place to experimentation, thus allowing you to deepen certain themes.
-They are offered on Wednesdays or Sundays, by reservation, throughout the year at the price of €6 per child and €8 per adult.
+2) “At the castle lab”: in a longer format: 1 hour to 2 hours, these workshops give pride of place to experimentation, thus allowing certain themes to be explored in greater depth.
+They are offered on Wednesdays or Sundays, by reservation, all year round at the price of €6,50 per child and €8,50 per adult.

 3) "The observatory's meetings": all year round, the castle organizes talks with recognized specialists in the theme: historian, artist, craftsman, archaeologist...
 These guests have only one watchword : popularize.
-Dates will take place on Sunday mornings with a coffee/croissant welcome for the price of an entrance ticket to the castle (7€) at the rate of one every two months.
+Dates will take place on Sunday mornings with a coffee/croissant welcome for the price of an entrance ticket to the castle (7,50€) at the rate of one every two months.

 History, culture and heritage